What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 Why'd you lose against Al-Qaeda?

-Did you see did you see uh or read um uh Lone Survivor?
+Did you see or read Lone Survivor?

 I didn't.

-Oh, you gotta read Lone Survivor.
+You got to read Lone Survivor.

 Exactly.

-So in it so much this was early on, I believe, in the the campaign in Afghanistan, if my memory is correct, and I'm not a I'm not a military historian, so tell me to shut the fuck up.
+So this was early on, I believe, in the campaign in Afghanistan, if my memory is correct.

-And it would be nice nice if part of that is the reserve training.
+And it would be nice, nice if part of that is the reserve training.

-I mean, if you made it so if you made it lucrative and lucrative enough where every single community had a battalion of fucking Navy SEALs or people that were trained by Army Rangers, so that they knew that so citizens are perfect.
+I mean, if you made it so, if you made it lucrative enough where every single community had a battalion of fucking Navy SEALs or people that were trained by Army Rangers so that they knew that so citizens are matter of fact, it should be part of our education that every single guy is taught firearm safety.

 Every single one.

-And a lot of that's due to inflation, just because it it costs so much more to get out of the house than it used to 50 or 100 years ago.
+And a lot of that's due to inflation, just because it costs so much more to get out of the house than it used to 50 or 100 years ago.

 But there's no reason that normal functioning average American kids can't have an associate's degree by the time they graduate high school.